-- "Posttest counseling can help with interpretation, especially of variants of unclear significance, and navigating grief or guilt from positive, negative, or equivocal results." - "A known pathogenic NOTCH3 mutation within a family simplifies testing because only a single mutation needs to be investigated.
+- including addressing possible discrimination, the possible "negative psychological consequences", and the general consensus against predictive testing for minors. - "Post-test counseling can help with interpretation, especially of variants of unclear significance, and navigating grief or guilt from positive, negative, or equivocal results." - "A known pathogenic NOTCH3 mutation within a family simplifies testing because only a single mutation needs to be investigated.
 When the mutation is unknown or unavailable, the laboratory must undertake a more complex analysis."
 The genetic analysis outlined when a known familial mutation has not been identified may include targeted sequencing or full gene sequencing.
 If multiple inherited CVSDs are in the differential, a multigene panel may be considered. - "Although used less frequently, there is still a role for skin biopsy to look for pathognomonic granular osmophilic material on electron microscopy that may clarify the clinical significance of a mutation of uncertain or unknown significance.
 The accuracy of skin biopsy is enhanced by the use of immunohistochemistry."